PacktPublishing/Building-Modern-Data-Applications-Using-the-Databricks-Lakehouse/chapter10/README.md

 You can always create a new notebook from scratch, but it's recommended to download and import the accompanying notebook samples:

 - `01-Pipeline Health Monitoring.py` - A sample notebook which demonstrates how to query the DLT Pipeline event log and create helper Views.
+- `02-Querying the Event Log.py` - This notebooks demonstrates how to monitor data quality metrics using the event log in Unity Catalog.

 ### Technical requirements
 To follow along in this chapter, you will need to have Databricks workspace permissions to create and start an all-purpose cluster so that you can execute all of the accompanying notebook cells.
 You will also need permissions to create and run a new DLT pipeline using a cluster policy.
 It's recommended to have Unity Catalog permissions to create and use Catalogs, Schemas, and Tables.

 ### Expected costs
-This chapter will create and run several new notebooks and Delta Live Table pipelines using the `Core` product edition.
+This chapter will create and run several new notebooks and Delta Live Table pipelines using the `Advanced` product edition.
 As a result, the pipelines are estimated to consume around 10-15 Databricks Units (DBUs).

 Please see the Databricks documentation for the latest pricing figures: [Pricing calculator](https://www.databricks.com/product/pricing/product-pricing/instance-types).